 Jameel and I went there the next morning after his shift ended.
 Your ami insisted to come with but I refused.
 Back then, she was more darpok than your Jameel uncle, so I didn’t want her to accompany me.
 Jameel and I dropped you and your ami at your nano’s house.

 On reaching the Elahi house, almost instantly, I felt a lot of different energy at once.

 Now, beta, this was very uncanny, because multiple energies meant that there were multiple entities in the house.
+The house ws haunted for sure but by multiple jinns, it seems.
 I could hear all sorts of voices.
 I recall that there were so many that Jameel had to give me two tablets to be able to focus.
 Beta, har tarhan ki awazain.

 ‘Adnan, kyun aye ho?

 Adnan, uper aa jao

 Adnan, yeh humara ghar hai.

 Uncle, meray abu kahan hain?’